For assistance accessing any of these patient services please work with your unit team.

 Unit Space and Privacy

-Most of the patient bedrooms are single, however we have two double rooms.
+Most of the patient bedrooms are single, however we have two shared rooms.
 Bathrooms are shared and are located in the hallways of each wing.
 Storage space is available in each bedroom for clothing and additional space for personal care items is available in the nursing station.
 Visitors are not permitted in the bedroom wings unless authorized by the team under compassionate grounds such as when a patient is near end of life.

 Supporting your Wellness Goals